helium/HIP/text/0000-longfi.md

 ### Datagrams
 [datagrams]: #datagrams

-Due to variations on packet transmission size and time imposed by various regulatory domains it's impossible to send payloads of arbitrary size over unlicensed spectrum.
-As a consequence LongFi aims to provide a generic mechanism to spread the arbitrary payload over a number of smaller "datagrams" that are guaranteed to comply with any regulatory domain's restrictions.
-A datagram's focus should be on imposing as little overhead as possible while retaining enough information for routing and verification.
-As LongFi is a versioned specification, a "datagram kind" (DGK) field is used to provide for future extensions.
+Due to variations on packet transmission size and time imposed by various regulatory domains it is impossible to send payloads of arbitrary size over unlicensed spectrum.
+As a consequence LongFi aims to provide a generic mechanism to spread the arbitrary payload over a number of smaller Datagrams that are guaranteed to comply with any regulatory domain's restrictions.
+Additionally, smaller transmissions can significantly improve the packet error rate (PER) as they are less susceptible to noise and interference due to the shorter transmission duration.
+A Datagram's focus should be on imposing as little overhead as possible while retaining enough information for routing and verification.
+As LongFi is a versioned specification, a Datagram Kind (DGK) field is used to provide for future extensions.

-Any currently specified datagram must always include the following fields:
+A Datagram must always include the following fields:

-Datagram Key (DGK) - OUI - Device ID (DID) - Fingerprint (FP)
+Datagram Kind (DGK) - OUI - Device ID (DID) - Fingerprint (FP)

 | DGK | OUI | DID | FP |
 |-----|-----|-----|----|
 | 1   |  4  |  2  | 4  |

-This provides enough information to identify the type of the datagram and to parse the subsequent fields needed for routing/verification.
+This basic structure provides enough information to identify the type of Datagram and to parse the subsequent fields needed for routing and verification.

-TODO:
+> TODO:
- * should we have a 'flags' field for things like ACK and ADR?
+> - should we have a 'flags' field for things like ACK and ADR?

-The currently specified datagram kinds are as follows:
+The Datagram Kinds are as follows:

 #### Monolithic Datagram
 [monolithic-datagram]: #monolithic-datagram

-A monolithic datagram is expected to be the most common way to transmit data that can be fit within a single datagram.
+A Monolithic Datagram is expected to be the most common way to transmit data that can fit within a single Datagram.
+When sending or receiving small amounts of data, a Monolithic Datagram should be used.

 | DGK(0) | OUI | DID | FP | Payload |
 |--------|-----|-----|----|---------|
 | 1      |  4  |  2  |  4 |   N     |

-Because the Lora frame itself has length information, simply the remainder of the datagram is treated as the payload.
+Because the LoRa physical layer frame contains length information, the remainder of the Datagram is treated as the payload.

 #### Start of Frame Datagram
 [start-of-frame-datagram]: #start-of-frame-datagram

-A start of frame datagram is used to describe a series of following datagrams that contain a payload larger than a monolithic datagram can hold.
-In some cases, if there's room, some of the payload may appear at the end of this datagram.
+A Start of Frame Datagram is used to describe a series of following Datagrams that contain a payload larger than a Monolithic Datagram can hold.
+In some cases, if there's room, some of the payload may appear at the end of this Datagram.

 | DGK(1) | OUI | DID | FP | Frame ID | Datagram Count | Optional Payload |
 |--------|-----|-----|----|----------|----------------|------------------|

-A count of the subsequent datagrams is provided (*not* the length of the entire payload).
+A count of the subsequent Datagrams is provided (*not* the length of the entire payload).
 The Frame ID is allocated by the client but it is recommended to be a strictly monotonic counter.

 #### Frame Data Datagram
 [frame-data-datagram]: #frame-data-datagram

-The frame data datagram simply contains chunks of payload data that correspond to a previous start of frame datagram.
-The frame ID should be included in the fingerprint generation to avoid crosstalk between frames, but it is not needed to transmit it.
+The Frame Data Datagram contains chunks of payload data that correspond to a previous Start of Frame Datagram.
+The Frame ID should be included in the fingerprint generation to avoid crosstalk between frames, but it is not needed to transmit it.
 The sequence number is used to determine the ordering of the payload fragments.

 | DGK(2) | OUI | DID | FP | Seq # | Payload |
 |--------|-----|-----|----|-------|---------|